2026 Honda Passport vs. Toyota 4Runner vs Hyundai Santa Fe vs Nissan Murano

 Winner – Honda Passport

 The Honda Passport is more advanced, more capable, more comfortable, and a significantly better value for money than its competitors.
-However you intend to use it, the Passport’s incredible versatility makes it easy.
-But it’s something you should see and experience for yourself.
+However you intend to use it, the incredible versatility of the Passport makes it easy to get the most out of every mile.
+All of its outstanding advantages are something you should see and experience for yourself.
 Come by Germain Honda of Surprise and see just how easy it is to love the Passport.